sodasoba1/NSW-Custom-Game-Icons/README.md

 ***

-for horizontal or vertical themes grab the preferred theme from [Hotshotz79 custom game icon theme repo](https://github.com/hotshotz79/NX-Custom-Game-Icons)
+Grab a horizontal or vertical theme from [Hotshotz79 Custom Game Icons repo](https://github.com/hotshotz79/NX-Custom-Game-Icons)
- >or you casn use mine [my vertical themes](https://github.com/sodasoba1/nx-vertical-themes)
+ > :arrow_right_hook: or you can use mine [my vertical themes](https://github.com/sodasoba1/nx-vertical-themes)

 __vertical__ or __horizontal__

-i recommend grabbing all 3 types for either theme

 * all - all software screen
 * lock - lockscreen
 * home - homescreen

+>:left_speech_bubble: I recommend grabbing all 3 types for either theme
 ***

 make a folder on the `root` of your SD card called ```themes``` if it doesn't already exist